MostafaEsmaeili/PosTerminal.Net/README.md

 # Remote POS Terminal Access
+## after fitrst version, I'm going to refactor this repo and after that you can use it on your app.
+For now it's under heavy development.
 This repository contains a project that allows for remote access to a local POS terminal using .NET Core.
 The project utilizes the power of the .NET Core framework to create a secure and reliable connection between the POS terminal and a remote device.
 The project also includes features such as:

 - Encryption to ensure sensitive data is protected.